10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 Banff Rocky Mountain Resort / Cheap Hotels in Banff

-This three-star Banff hotel is pet-friendly and offers self-catering accommodation.
+This three-star Banff hotel is also pet-friendly and offers self-catering accommodation.
 The Banff Rocky Mountain Resort is an excellent option for families as many of the room options are two-bedroom suites with full kitchens looking to do Banff on a budget.

-Its location is several kilometers outside of town, so it’s best for guests who plan to cook most meals and don’t mind not being able to walk into Downtown Banff from their room.
+Its location is several kilometers outside of town, so it’s best for guests with a car, who plan to cook most meals and don’t mind not being able to walk into Downtown Banff from their room.
 While the distance from the town center may not be ideal, it is the primary reason for lower rates!

 Elk+Avenue